msm-mir/Card-Game/README.md

 ## 🛠️ How to Run

-1. Open the project in your preferred C++ IDE.
-2. Make sure the compiler is set to support C++17 or later.
+Make sure the compiler is set to support C++17 or later.
-3. Build and run the project.

 ---